regilero/regilero.github.com/_posts/2017-06-26-postgresql_advanced_generate_series.markdown

 For example to apply a functionnal process that need to be applied in production later and control the speed of this process.
 Or simply to test that our indexation plan is right.

 Some tools exists, able to generate content.
-In the Dango world, for example, you could use [Factory Boy](https://factoryboy.readthedocs.io/en/latest/), or [others](https://djangopackages.org/grids/g/fixtures/).
+In the Django world, for example, you could use [Factory Boy](https://factoryboy.readthedocs.io/en/latest/), or [others](https://djangopackages.org/grids/g/fixtures/).
 But here we'll show how to generate this same type of data in a quite *simple* manne, **using SQL** directly, in a very very fast way (fast enough to be added in a functionnal test setUp).